maa2102/capstone2_afiq/README.md

 ## Data Training
 1. Develop a deep learning model using **LSTM** (Long Short-Term Memory) to classify products into the specified categories.
 2. Achieve an accuracy of more than **85%** and an **F1 score of more than 0.7**.
-3. Use the **TensorFlow** library for developing and training the model.
+3. Use the **TensorFlow** library for developing and training the deep learning model.
 4. Visualize the training process using **TensorBoard**.

 ## Model Architecture